-Business or Industrial zoned property may petition for a conditional use permit to erect and maintain a fence not to exceed ten and one-half (10-1/2) feet in height upon the property line with the Business or Industrial zoned property.
-It shall be the obligation of the property owner of the Business or Industrial zoned property to maintain both sides of the fence.
-In each instance, the fence shall be such height (as measured from the ground), type, and quality as determined by the Village Board after recommendation by the Village Planning Commission.
+When Business or Industrial Zoning abuts Residential Zoning, as a condition of plat or certified survey approval or upon re-zoning that creates such a status, the Village Board may require as a condition that the then owner of the Business or Industrial use parcel erect a fence not to exceed ten and one-half (10%) feet in height upon the property line with the Residential zoned property; provided, further, at any time a property owner of a Residential zoned property located adjacent to a Business or Industrial zoned property may petition for a conditional use permit to erect and maintain a fence not to exceed ten and one-half (10%') feet in height upon the property line with the Business or Industrial zoned property.
+It shall be the obligation of the property owner of the Business or Industrial zoned property to maintain both sides of the In each instance, the fence shall be such height (as measured from the ground), type, and quality as determined by the Village Board after recommendation by the Village Planning Commission.